 Merriam Webster defines tantra as "one of the later Hindu or Buddhist scriptures dealing especially with techniques and rituals including meditative and sexual practices; also, the rituals or practices outlined in the tantra".

 Tantric rituals are esoteric and ancient, their roots buried deep in the dense thicket of Indian religion, where intertwine Buddhism, Hinduism, Jainism, Brahmanism, and the Vedas.
 Practicing tantra requires serious devotion and concentration, and is oriented on the goal of awakening dormant parts of the self or divine beings located within the self with the aim of achieving higher consciousness.
-In some instances, this is achieved, at least in part, through sex.
+In some instances, this is achieved, at least in part, through the act.
 However, the primary focus of tantric studies is forms of meditation.

 As psychiatrist and author Dr. Judith Orloff puts it: